-For Imperial Logistics to be recognised as a leader in the development of human capital at all levels, with the prime objective in South Africa, being the closer alignment of the group’s employee and leadership profile with the national demography
+For Imperial to be recognised as a leader in the development of human capital at all levels, with the prime objective in South Africa, being the closer alignment of the group’s employee and leadership profile with the national demography

 To develop employees and prepare them for promotion whilst ensuring cultural readiness for changes throughout the group.

 To attract and promote talented black employees to suitable positions.

 - Imperial Technical Training Academies

 - Middle management leadership programmes

 - Target black appointments for group executive committee and divisional boards